Causes of Lumps, Bumps, and Masses in a Dog's Mouth

 Squamous Cell Carcinoma

-This form of cancer is more common in cats, however dogs occasionally get it as well.
+This form of cancer is more common in cats; however, dogs occasionally get it, as well.

-Affected dogs will drool, develop difficulty eating, and have bad breath.
+Side Effects: Affected dogs will drool, develop difficulty eating, and have bad breath.

-This cancer has a prevalence for developing in the gingiva and is locally aggressive, but may spread late in the disease.
+Location: This cancer has a prevalence for developing in the gingiva and is locally aggressive, but may spread late in the disease.
 If the mass is found in the front part of the mouth, there is a good chance that surgery can cure it, according to Vet Surgery Central Inc.

 These are malignant tumors that are locally invasive but may spread to other parts of the body, a process known as ''metastasis."

-These tumors originate from the fibrous tissue of the mouth and may appear as a red growth or ulcer.
+Location and Appearance: These tumors originate from the fibrous tissue of the mouth and may appear as a red growth or ulcer.
 These tumors have a tendency to ulcerate and bleed but do not generally spread as quickly as other tumors.

 Some less common but also malignant oral tumors found in dogs include osteosarcoma, mast cell tumor, hemangiosarcoma, lymphoma, plasma cell tumor, and multilobular tumor of bone.